Qazi Touqeer

 He released a new album out along with Ruprekha Banerjee at the end of 2005.
 Qazi had no formal training before Fame Gurukul.

 He injured himself while rehearsing for his acting debut film, Take Off.
 Qazi was rehearsing at Ganesh Acharya Studios when he fell down and injured his neck.

 Family

-Qazi's father was a lawyer.
-His mother is a teacher, and his uncle: Qazi Rafi was a Kashmiri singer.
+Qazi's father was a lawyer and later turned into Sufism.
+He resides in Kashmir, Mumbai, Delhi & Dubai.
+His mother is a teacher, and his uncle Qazi Rafi was a Kashmiri singer.
 The young man grew up mimicking Indian movie protagonists in the Mughal Gardens of Srinagar, posting in front of a video camera held by his brother.
-He was also guided by his father who had a little bit of knowledge about music.
+He was also guided by his father who had some knowledge of music.